wangpinggl/TREQS/README.md

   - Slides: https://github.com/wangpinggl/TREQS/blob/master/TREQS.pdf
   - Presentation Video: [Video](https://drive.google.com/open?id=1tXRaobsz1BWUJpzV976pgox_46c8jkPE)

-- Updates (06/2020) : We recently further improve the quality of human annotated questions and release a new version of natural language questions in `mimicsql_data/mimicsql_natual_v2`.
-The model performance on this new version of data can be found as follows.
+- Updates (06/2020) : We recently further rephrased some of the human annotated questions and released a new version of natural language questions in `mimicsql_data/mimicsql_natual_v2`.
+The model performance on this new version of data can be found below.

 ## Citation
 Ping Wang, Tian Shi, and Chandan K. Reddy.
 Text-to-SQL Generation for Question Answering on Electronic Medical Records.
 In Proceedings of The Web Conference 2020 (WWW’20), April 20–24, 2020, Taipei, Taiwan.